-- The Hexham-Bellingham hail-and-ride bus (680) will stop outside the site gate and connects to the bus service along Hadrian's Wall, the AD122 bus, making it possible to have a car-free trip to the Wall.
-There are no longer any bus services to Kielder. - You can use a concessionary pass on all routes.
+- The Hexham-Bellingham hail-and-ride bus (880) will stop outside the site gate and connects to the bus service along Hadrian's Wall, the AD122 bus, making it possible to have a car-free trip to the Wall.
+There are also more infrequent services to Kielder. - You can use a concessionary pass on all routes.
 Timetables are available in reception.